 1814: Napoleon Bonaparte Is Exiled To Elba

 Napoleon Bonaparte is exiled to Elba.
 After rising to power at the end of the 18th century, Napoleon established himself as the emperor of France and waged war across Europe.
-He agreed to abdicate his throne and go to Elba as his power waned, but later escaped and briefly returned as France’s emperor before being exiled to the more distant island of Saint Helena, where he died in 1821.
+He agreed to abdicate his throne and go to Elba after the Sixth Coalition captured Paris, but later escaped and briefly returned as France’s emperor before being exiled to the more distant island of Saint Helena, where he died in 1821.

 1890: Joseph Merrick Dies